New Zealand and the Pacific

 Colonisation and trade in the Pacific

-With the expansion of European and North American whaling activities in the late 18th and early 19th centuries, the protected anchorages of New Zealand’s Bay of Islands became an important base for the provisioning of Pacific-bound vessels, particularly those from America.
+With the expansion of European and North American whaling activities in the late 18th and early 19th centuries, the protected anchorages of New Zealand’s Bay of Islands became an important base for the provisioning of Pacific-bound vessels, particularly those from North America.
 Māori agriculture was transformed by servicing whaling ships.
-Forests were cleared to make way for cultivation of potatoes, wheat and maize, and Polynesians were recruited on American ships bound for the Pacific whaling grounds.
-Many of these vessels deliberately left New England short-handed, intending to pick up a full crew in New Zealand, Hawaii or elsewhere in the Pacific.
+Forests were cleared to make way for cultivation of potatoes, wheat and maize, and Polynesians were recruited to work on American ships bound for the Pacific whaling grounds.
+Many of these vessels deliberately left New England short-handed, intending to pick up crew in New Zealand, Hawaii or elsewhere in the Pacific.

 Selling bird poo

-The foundation of the New South Wales penal colony in 1788, and the expansion of European settlement to Hobart Town in Tasmania, and across the Tasman Sea to New Zealand, soon fostered sporadic trade linkages with the Pacific Islands.
+The foundation of the New South Wales penal colony in 1788, and the expansion of European settlement to Hobart Town in Tasmania and across the Tasman Sea to New Zealand, soon fostered sporadic trade linkages with the Pacific Islands.

 Exports and imports